 Fuel efficiency is another major advantage of 4-stroke engines in general.
 You can expect to use about 0.45 gallons per hour of operation.
 It should go without saying with this class of tool, but an external fuel vent releases pressure when temperature differences cause a build-up.

 No matter how careful you are, jobsites are messy, especially in applications where a Makita 4-Stroke Power Cutter might be put to use.
 A couple of design features are in play to help deal with the inevitable.
 The fuel tank filter has been made accessible without the use of special tools.
 The carburetor is also located for easy access when maintenance is necessary.
 You can also get to the air filter from the top of the unit, and it opens with a simple twist.

-Makita is known around the industry for their focus on excellent ergonomics.
-While the weight of the MM4 engine works against it, there are vibration-reducing features built in including four rubber buffers between the engine housing and overmolded handle.
+Makita is known around the industry for its focus on excellent ergonomics.
+While the weight of the MM4 engine works against it, there are vibration-reducing features built-in including four rubber buffers between the engine housing and overmolded handle.

 Makita DT2010 Power Cutter Dolly: The Perfect Accessory

 When a long line needs to be cut, the power cutter can be attached to an optional dolly, eliminating the need to bend or stoop over long distances.
 The Makita DT2010 Power Cutter Dolly is specifically designed to work with the EK7651H—so you’re out of luck at the moment if you own a different model.
 The dolly comes completely assembled for use with the Makita EK7651H.

 The dolly aligns the cutter for floor level cutting by clamping it in place.
 The intuitive quick clamping system ensures that you’re able to get the cutter attached without the use of tools—an excellent feature if floor level cutting isn’t the only thing on your agenda for the day.